2024 F1600 Championship Series: Results and performance summaries

-Scoring System
+Scoring system

-Points are awarded to the top twentyfive classified drivers, and the top drivers who enables to achieve the Pole Position or the Fastest Lap during the qualify session are awarded with the corrispective bonus points +3 and +2 points.
+Points are awarded to the top twenty-five classified drivers, and the top drivers who are able to achieve the Pole Position or the Fastest Lap during the qualify session are awarded with the corresponding +3 and +2 bonus points.

-The Season Championship will recognize only driver’s best 18 of 21 race results including all bonus points earned.
+The Season Championship will recognize only each driver's best 18 of 21 race results including all bonus points earned.

 Points are awarded using the following system: